ImplFerris/red-book/src/rtc/ds1307/index.md

 - **SCL** - Serial Clock line for the I2C interface.
 It synchronizes data transfer between the DS1307 and the microcontroller.
 - **SDA** - Serial Data line for the I2C interface.
 It is used for bidirectional data transfer.
 - **VCC** - Power supply input for the module.
 The operating voltage is typically 3.3 V to 5.5 V.
 - **GND** - Ground connection.
  - **BAT** - a backup supply input for a standard 3V lithium cell or other energy source, ensuring accurate timekeeping when the main power is interrupted.

 ## I2C Interface

 We can use the I2C protocol to communicate between the module and a microcontroller.
 Both the DS1307 RTC chip and the onboard 24C32 EEPROM share the same I2C bus.
 Each device has its own fixed address so the microcontroller can tell them apart.
 The DS1307 uses address `0x68`, while the 24C32 uses address `0x50`.
+We will not focus on the 24C32 component, at least not in this chapter.

 The DS1307 only works with standard I2C speed, which is 100kHz.